 On a few summer weekends, the number of tents scattered around Rabbit Lake climbs to a dozen or so.
 For pure solitude and an equally gorgeous setting, head on over to McHugh Lake before setting up your tent.

 Red TapeNo permits are required, except for camping by large groups.
 Campfires are not allowed in this area.
 The McHugh Creek trailhead has a $5 parking fee.
+As of late 2016, a $5 fee is also being collected at the Canyon Road trailhead.
+If you have purchased an annual state parks sticker (550 W. 7th Avenue, 12th floor), you won't need to pay the parking fee.

 Contrary to information that remains on some websites (including one outdated page on the Chugach State Park website), none of the trails accessing this peak crosses private land.
 Access issues from the Rabbit Creek Trailhead were fully resolved in the summer of 2007.